Signed in as:

 Alexa draws from her own lived experience with chronic health issues and physical limitations, which gives her a unique perspective on what it means to feel different and still move toward a more authentic, empowered life.
 She brings warmth and compassion to the therapy space, encouraging clients to show up fully, explore possibilities for change, and remain present.
 Alexa collaborates with each client to create a personalized path to mental wellness, offering a safe, inclusive, and non-judgmental environment for healing and growth.

 Brenda Cisco received her Master’s of Science degree in Clinical Mental Health Counseling from Walden University.
 Mrs. Cisco is an Associate Licensed Clinical Mental Health Counselor [LCMHCA #A18988] approved by the North Carolina Board of Licensed Clinical Mental Health Counselors [NCBLCMHC].
+She is also a PhD candidate in Clinical Sexology at the Modern Sex Therapy Institute, expanding her work in sexual health, intimacy, and relational dynamics.

 Dr. Amity Hines received her Doctorate of Social Work degree from Capella University.
 Dr. Hines also has a Master's and Bachelor's in Social Work from East Carolina University.
 Dr. Hines is a Licensed Clinical Social Worker [C014986] approved by the North Carolina Social Work Certification and Licensure Board.
 Dr. Hines is also an Associate Licensed Clinical Addictions Specialist [LCAS-26561] approved by the North Carolina Addiction Specialist Professional Practice Board.